baekur-online/judy-fong-online/stories/malabar.md

 luxury stores often have a waiting area to enter. but theyre on the same street as the arc de trioumphe

-bateau moucoux was €20 a person for an hour long ride up and down the Seine. it provides an amazing view of the Eiffel Tower.
+Bateaux Mouches was €20 a person for an hour long ride up and down the Seine. we took the first boat ride at 10:00.
+There were plenty of seats for everyone.
+The boat was less than half full. it provides an amazing view of the Eiffel Tower.

 bookstores had le petit prince but not often le petit nicolas.